Help speed up the HIV response

-Join the #KnowYourStatus and “Testing the Clergy” campaigns!
+Join the #KnowYourStatus and “Leading by Example” campaigns!

-- Promote testing in your church and faith community: lead by example by getting tested and/or by allowing your photo to be taken for the social media poster series on “Testing the Clergy”.
+- Promote testing in your church and faith community: lead by example by getting tested and/or by allowing your photo to be taken for the social media poster series on “HIV Testing: Leading by Example”.

 - Encourage people to get tested through your sermons, or find other ways of sharing accurate information about HIV testing and treatment and promote a non-discriminatory community.
 In some communities, a mobile HIV testing unit can be organized through the local government or health service.